PREPERATION – PASSPORT COLLECTION FOR GROUP VISA APPLICATION – SUNDAY MAY 24th

-DAY 1 – ARRIVAL IN KATHMANDU – MONDAY MAY 25th
+DAY 1 – DAY IN KATHMANDU – MONDAY MAY 25th

 On the first day of the journey you will be picked up from your Hotel after breakfast and brought to check-in at our Hotel where we stay in Boudhanath.
 At 11:00am we will have a group orientation and introduction to the pilgrimage journey, led by your hosts and facilitators Sisse Budolfsen and Alex d’Artois, at the Hotel.
 Afternoon pilgrimage in Boudha and introduction to meditation practice.

 Morning visit to Pashupatinath – the largest Hindu temple complex in the Kathmandu Valley.
 The afternoon is free as we may wish to prepare for our next day departure to Lhasa.

 We arrive in Lhasa and go straight to the hotel where we spend the afternoon resting before dinner.
 Lhasa is at an altitude of 3,650 meters (12,000 feet), so it is important to acclimatize by taking it easy/not over-exerting ourselves, resting, and hydrating during our first few days in this new environment.